Three To Daydream About This Winter

 At just under 29 feet, the Barracuda 9 is the smallest powerboat from Beneteau to be brought to the U.S. market, but it's one of the first with their highly efficient AirStep hull design (see www.BoatUS.com/Magazine/ Innovators).
 Combining the open deck plan of a center console, with an enclosed cabin and outboard power, the Barracuda looks like little else on the water.
 It offers plenty of seating inside and out, a small cabin forward for overnight, and there's even a flybridge version.
 Look for it at the winter and spring shows. www.Beneteau.com

 Formula 350 CBR

-The latest fishing boats try to offer it all — storage for the toys, pylons for tow sports, bow ladders to hit the beach
+The latest fishing boats try to offer it all: storage, pylons, and bow ladders to hit the beach

 New options, from propulsion to stabilization, are popping up on midsize cruising and fishing boats